Al3zama1/swe-notes/CCNA/33 - DNS (Domain Name System).md

 * Configured a DNS server that R1 will query if the requested record isn't in its host table.

 ```
+// this command is enabled by default
 R1(config)#ip domain lookup
 R1(config)#ip domain-lookup // old version of the command
 ```
 * Enable R1 to perform DNS queries (enabled by default).
-	* Without this command, R1 will not be able to query Google's DNS server
+	* Without this command, R1 will not be able to query the entered DNS server

 View the configured hosts, as well as the hosts learned and cached via DNS
 ```